ophilli/DeeplensWorkshop/lab3.md

 Next, we need to add the event that triggers this lambda function.
 This will be an “S3:ObjectCreated” event that happens every time a face is uploaded to the face S3 bucket.
 Add S3 trigger from designer section on the left.

 Configure with the following:

-Bucket name: face-detection-your-name (you created this bucket earlier) Event type- Object Created
+Bucket name: face-detection-your-name (you created this bucket earlier)
+Event type- Object Created
 Prefix- faces/
-Filter- .jpg
+Suffix- .jpg
 Enable trigger- ON (keep the checkbox on)

 Save the lambda function